The Two RV Gypsies: Full-Time RVers visited

 St. Marks Lighthouse St. Marks Lighthouse

-Although the tower itself is not open to the public, the grounds are a popular spot for sightseeing and picnics.
-There is an observation platform, historic marker and trails leading along the coast of Appalachee Bay.
-There are no restrooms in the area.
+Below: Although the tower itself is not open to the public, the grounds are a popular spot for sightseeing and picnics.
+There is an observation platform, historic marker and trails leading along the coast of Apalachee Bay.
+There are NO restrooms in the area.

 St. Marks Lighthouse